바둘라 시티

 Mahiyanganaya City

 Mahiyanganaya is a town situated close to the Mahaweli River in Badulla District, Uva Province of Sri Lanka.
-It is said that Gautama Buddha visited Mahiyanganaya on the Duruthu full moon poya day in order to settle a dispute arose between Yakkas and Nagas (two tribes which then inhabited the area) and this was his first ever visit to Sri Lanka.
+It is said that Gautama Buddha visited Mahiyanganaya on the Duruthu full moon poya day in order to settle a dispute that arose between Yakkas and Nagas (two tribes which then inhabited the area), and this was his first ever visit to Sri Lanka.
 Then the Buddha preached Dhamma to Sumana Saman, a leader in this area, to whom the Buddha gave a handful of his hair relic so that people could worship.
-After that Sumana Saman (now the god Sumana Saman) built a golden chethiya in which the sacred hair relic was deposited.
-Later on about seven chethiyas were built over the original golden chethiya from time to time, the last one being built by the King Dutugemunu.
+After that, Sumana Saman (now the god Sumana Saman) built a golden chethiya in which the sacred hair relic was deposited.
+Later on, about seven chethiyas were built over the original golden chethiya from time to time, the last one being built by King Dutugemunu.
 As such, this historic town is a very sacred place for Buddhists.

 Mahaweli River through Mahiyangana

-Sri Lanka’s longest river Mahaweli flows through Mahiyangana, of which the climate is determined by the north east monsoon of the island.
-In the mid-20th century Mahaweli River irrigation projects provided farmlands for the inhabitants of Mahiyangana.
-Today, the landscape of Mahiyangana features Savannah like grasslands beyond the paddy cultivation.
+Sri Lanka's longest river, Mahaweli, flows through Mahiyangana, where the climate is determined by the northeast monsoon of the island.
+In the mid-20th century, Mahaweli River irrigation projects provided farmlands for the inhabitants of Mahiyangana.
+Today, the landscape of Mahiyangana features savannah-like grasslands beyond paddy cultivation.

 The ancient Mahiyangana Stupa is located 1km south of the city center.
-The gleaming great white Stupa built in the shape of a bell, sits pretty atop a massive platform.
+The gleaming great white Stupa, built in the shape of a bell, sits pretty atop a massive platform.
 The sculptures of elephant heads built onto the platform stand proudly as if to guard the Stupa.

 The ancient Mahiyangana Stupa is one of the sixteen most venerated Buddhist Stupas of Sri Lanka.
 It is believed Buddha's hair relic is enshrined within the ancient Mahiyangana Stupa.

-Sri Lanka’s greatest historical chronicle, Mahawamsa reveals that nine monks since the supreme enlightenment of Buddha, having foreseen that the island of Sri Lanka is destined to have the Buddhism established and remain so for 5000 years, visited the island to preach the doctrine to the pre-historic inhabitants belonging to the tribes of Yaksha, Naga and deva.
-Prince Saman of Deva tribe, having attained the first spiritual plane of Buddhism called Sovan, begged Buddha for a token of presence that could be held high in reverence: he was granted a curl of hair off Buddha’s head.
+Sri Lanka's greatest historical chronicle, Mahawamsa, reveals that nine monks since the supreme enlightenment of Buddha, having foreseen that the island of Sri Lanka is destined to have Buddhism established and remain so for 5000 years, visited the island to preach the doctrine to the pre-historic inhabitants belonging to the tribes of Yaksha, Naga, and deva.
+Prince Saman of the Deva tribe, having attained the first spiritual plane of Buddhism called Sovan, begged Buddha for a token of presence that could be held high in reverence: he was granted a curl of hair off Buddha's head.
 Prince Saman had the ancient Mahiyangana Stupa built enshrining the hair relic, which was secured in a golden reliquary.
 Thus Mahiyangana became the first ever Stupa to be built in Sri Lanka.

 The Stupa was enlarged by the Buddhist monk Arahat Sarabhu to a height of 12 cubits after receiving and enshrining the collar bone relic of the Buddha taken from the funeral pyre.
-For the greater protection of the shrine, King Devanampiyatissa’s brother, Prince Uddhaya Culabhaya covered it over and made it 30 cubits high.
+For the greater protection of the shrine, King Devanampiyatissa's brother, Prince Uddhaya Culabhaya, covered it over and made it 30 cubits high.
 Mahiyangana Stupa was adored by the ancient kings.
-King Dutugemunu (161-137 BC) saddened by the rui
+King Dutugemunu (161-137 BC), saddened by the ruinous state of Mahiyangana Stupa at the hands of the Dravidians, in spite of having destroyed the fortress at Mahiyangana, instead of pressing ahead to the Tamil strongholds in the northern plains, opted to spend time there renovating the Stupa.
+The great king raised the chethiya to a height of 80 cubits.
+It was only after the reconstruction of the Mahiyangana Stupa that King Dutugemunu carried on his military campaign to save the island nation from the Dravidian invaders.

-• 무티양가나야 라자 마하 비하라야는 바둘라 중심부에 있습니다. 이 사원의 역사는 부처 시대로 거슬러 올라가지만, 바둘라 주변 지역의 역사는 기원전 19세기에서 18세기까지 거슬러 올라갑니다.
+무티양가나 라자 마하 비하라무티양가나야 라자 마하 비하라야는 바둘라 중심부에 있습니다. 이 사원의 역사는 부처 시대로 거슬러 올라가지만, 바둘라 주변 지역의 역사는 기원전 19세기에서 18세기까지 거슬러 올라갑니다.

-• 도와 라자 마하 비하라야(도와 케이프 사원)는 반다라웰라 마을에서 몇 킬로미터 떨어진 반다라웰라-바둘라 도로에 있습니다. 이 사원은 기원전 1세기에 왈라감바 왕이 지은 것으로 추정됩니다.
+도와 라자 마하 비하라야도와 라자 마하 비하라야(도와 케이프 사원)는 반다라웰라 마을에서 몇 킬로미터 떨어진 반다라웰라-바둘라 도로에 있습니다. 이 사원은 기원전 1세기에 왈라감바 왕이 지은 것으로 추정됩니다.

-• 보고다 목조 다리는 16세기 담바데니야 시대에 건설되었습니다. 이 다리는 스리랑카에서 가장 오래된 목조 다리로 알려져 있습니다. 이 다리는 바둘라에서 서쪽으로 7km(4.3마일) 떨어져 있습니다.
+보고다 목조 다리보고다 목조 다리는 16세기 담바데니야 시대에 건설되었습니다. 이 다리는 스리랑카에서 가장 오래된 목조 다리로 알려져 있습니다. 이 다리는 바둘라에서 서쪽으로 7km(4.3마일) 떨어져 있습니다.

-• 던힌다 폭포는 바둘라 마을에서 약 5km 떨어져 있습니다. 높이 63m의 이 폭포는 스리랑카에서 가장 아름다운 폭포 중 하나로 손꼽힙니다. 폭포의 이름은 연기처럼 자욱한 이슬방울에서 유래했습니다.
+던힌다 폭포던힌다 폭포는 바둘라 마을에서 약 5km 떨어져 있습니다. 높이 63m의 이 폭포는 스리랑카에서 가장 아름다운 폭포 중 하나로 손꼽힙니다. 폭포의 이름은 연기처럼 자욱한 이슬방울에서 유래했습니다.

 바둘라 지구 소개